Rehabilitation Medicine

 A randomized double„blind, placebo-controlled, multicenter trial assessing the impact of lipoprotein (a) lowering with TQJ230 on major cardiovascular events in patients with established cardiovascular disease

-People with a specific lipid metabolism disorder have a 2-3 times higher risk of suffering first or repeat cardiovascular events if their lipoprotein(a) levels are elevated.
+People with a specific lipid metabolism disorder have a 2-3 times higher risk of suffering a first or repeat cardiovascular event if their lipoprotein(a) levels are elevated.
 While the level of Lp(a) could previously only be reduced by lipidapharesis, this is now possible with medication.
 In a multicentre, randomized phase III study, the effectiveness (reduction of CV events) is being tested in over 300 centers on over 3,000 patients.
 The Klinik am See has so far enrolled 18 of a possible 25 patients.

 Funding: Novartis AG